International Agriculture, Minor

 Requirements for the Minor

 This minor requires 18 credits and may be combined with any undergraduate major in the University.
 Some courses require prerequisites not included in the minor.
-Foreign language competence is highly recommended.
+World language competence is highly recommended.

 Students are given the option of participating in a semester study abroad program that would be discussed and approved by the INTAG coordinator and the student's academic adviser.
 Twelve credits maximum can count toward the minor, and should normally only fulfill elective and internationally-oriented experience credits, and not replace prescribed credits for the minor.
 The semester study abroad program needs to focus on courses within the food, agriculture or natural resources areas.